junit-team/junit5/Prototype-Launcher-API.md

 added a mechanism to allow third party test libraries -- like Spock, Cucumber, and FitNesse -- to plug into JUnit 5's launching infrastructure.

-The launching API is in [junit-launcher] project.
+The launching API is in the [junit-launcher] project.

 An example consumer of the launching API is our [Console Runner] in the [junit-console] project.